nishha77/Google-looker-sales-dashbboard/README.md

 visualization platforms - Google Looker.
 • Communication: Improved my ability to present data findings clearly and concisely.

-**Feedback and Evidence**

-Feedback from supervisors highlighted my attention to detail and analytical approach.
-Evidence of my contributions includes charts generated, reports submitted, and positive remarks during team meetings.

 **Challenges and Solutions**

 • Challenge: Encountered difficulties in merging large datasets due to discrepancies in data